kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

  * **NodeUnschedulable:** We use the Tolerations field as the signature.
  * **NodeVolumeLimits:** We use all Volume information except from Volumes of type ConfigMap or Secret.
- * **PodTopologySpread:** If the PodTopologySpead field is set, or it is not set but a default set of rules are applied, we mark the pod unsignable, otherwise it returns an empty signature.
+ * **PodTopologySpread:** If the PodTopologySpread field is set, or it is not set but a default set of rules are applied, we mark the pod unsignable, otherwise it returns an empty signature.
-   Because the plugin itself is creating the signature, it knows whether and what kind of default it will apply.
+   Because the plugin itself is creating the signature, it knows whether and what default rules apply.
  * **TaintToleration:** We use the Tolerations field as the signature.
  * **VolumeBinding:** Same as NodeVolumeLimits.
  * **VolumeRestrictions:** Same as NodeVolumeLimits.